 The vertical transformation relations (SWEREF 99 - RHB 70 and SWEREF 99 - RH 2000) are based on geoid models, see Section 6.

-The remaining work to be completed this year is the adjustment of the GPS network in RH 2000 and to compute transformation parameters for the last 10-15 (out of totally 290) municipalities.
+The remaining work to be completed this year is to compute transformation parameters for the last 10-15 (out of totally 290) municipalities.